|Nutrition Facts (per serving)|

 Make the masa: In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the lard or vegetable shortening, cream cheese, and chili con queso until light and fluffy.

 In a separate bowl, mix the masa harina with 2 cups of chicken stock.
 Add half of the masa harina mixture to the lard mixture and beat well.

 Add the remaining masa along with additional chicken stock as needed, beating well, until mixture resembles a thick cake batter.
 Season with salt and pepper to taste.
 Set aside.

 For the filling, stir together the grated cheddar and pepper jack cheeses with the salsa.

 Lay a banana leaf rectangle or corn husk on a flat surface.
 Place about 1/4 cup of the masa in the middle and spread into a rectangle about 2 inches by 4 inches.
 Spread 1 to 2 tablespoons of the filling in the center of the rectangle.

 Fold the sides of the banana leaf (or corn husk) in over the filling, closing the masa over the cheese filling.

 Fold up the bottom half over the filling, then fold the top half down and roll the tamale until well wrapped.

 Tie the tamale with a piece of kitchen string or a strip of banana leaf to secure it.
 Repeat with the remaining ingredients to produce more tamales.

 Bring 1 to 2 inches of water to boil in a steamer pot or in a large pot with a colander or steamer basket set inside.
 Fill the steamer with one layer of tamales (you may have to steam in batches).
 The tamales should be above the water; they are cooked by the steam only.
 Cover the tamales with a kitchen towel.
 Place a cover on the pot and steam until the masa is tender, 30 to 40 minutes.
 Add water to the pot when necessary.

 Remove the tamales and serve warm.

 - Tamales can be reheated in the microwave.

 - Tamales can also be frozen.
 They will keep in the freezer for up to four months.
-Reheat them, from frozen, by steaming for 15-20 minutes, or by heating them in the oven, wrapped in foil.
+Reheat them, from frozen, by steaming for 15 to 20 minutes, or by heating them in the oven, wrapped in foil.